conan-io/conan-center-index/docs/bump_version.md

     sha256: "91844808532e5ce316b3c010929493c0244f3d37593afd6de04f71821d5136d9"
 ```

-In case a patch should be re-used, it should be present in `conandata.yml` to the specfic version as well.
+In case a patch should be re-used, it should be present in `conandata.yml` to the specific version as well.

-## Reviewing and merginging
+## Reviewing and merging

-Bumping version PRs follow the same regular review [process](review_process.md), with the excetion of being merged automatically
+Bumping version PRs follow the same regular review [process](review_process.md), except for being merged automatically
 as listed on [Labels](labels.md#bump-version) section.